r-hub/blog/content/post/2020-11-24-url-checks/index.md

 - package development
 - testing
 output: hugodown::hugo_document
-rmd_hash: 2233423ce7ffb445
+rmd_hash: b0be117d91aa7440

 ---

 Have you ever tried submitting your R package to CRAN and gotten the NOTE `Found the following (possibly) invalid URLs:`?
 In this post, we shall explain where and how CRAN checks URLs validity, and we shall explain how to best prepare your package for this check.
+We shall start by a small overview of links, including cross-references, in the documentation of R packages.

 Links where and how?
 --------------------